List of Warriors characters: Firestar

 Firestar is the main protagonist of The Prophecies Begin.
 Born a house cat named Rusty, he is invited to join ThunderClan after venturing into their forest territory.
 He trains under the mentorship of Bluestar and rises in rank in the Clan to eventually become Clan leader.
 While a warrior, he exposes former ThunderClan warrior Tigerstar's treachery.
 Early on in his leadership, he goes on a journey to rebuild SkyClan.
 He later mates with Sandstorm and has two kits, Leafpool and Squirrelflight.
 He dies defeating Tigerstar's Dark Forest spirit in The Last Hope.

 Graystripe

 Firestar's best friend.
 He mated with Silverstream of RiverClan, with whom he had two kits: Feathertail and Stormfur.
 He was the deputy of ThunderClan for a time, but after he was captured by humans, his position was revoked.
-He eventually found his way back to the Clans.
+He eventually found his way back to the Clans with his new mate, Millie.
 He died in A Light in the Mist while fighting against the Dark Forest.